What Solar Panel Size Do You Need?

 How to calculate your energy needs for solar

-Peak sun hours differ by region
+Peak sun hours differ by region:

-• California: 5 - 6 hours
+• California: 5 to 6 hours

-• Northeast US: 3.5 - 4.5 hours
+• Northeast US: 3.5 to 4.5 hours

-• Midwest: 4 - 5 hours
+• Midwest: 4 to 5 hours

 How panel size affects system size

-Factoring in solar panel dimensions and roof space availability
+Factor in panel dimensions and roof space

 Bottom line on solar panel size